Wednesday, December 3, 2025

 Royal Princess docked in Skagway, AK

 Our trip was early June on the Royal Princess for a 7-Day Inside Passage with Glacier Bay.
 Before we stepped foot on the ship, we spent a little time in Seattle, WA.
 I strongly encourage cruise clients (regardless of where you're cruising from or to) to arrive at the port at least one day early.
 I have another blog on the reasons so I won't go over them again.
 Please check this link out for more info.
 I also prepared a short blog about Seattle, WA as well.
-That link coming soon.

 Weather and Packing

-With a great amount of our leisure time spent in tropical climes, one of the most challenging aspects of our trip was packing.
+With a great amount of our leisure time spent in tropical climates, one of the most challenging aspects of our trip was packing.
 We just didn't know what to bring.
 Most of the port cities we visited are part of the largest temperate rainforest in North America.
 We were expecting daily rain and clouds, so having clothes that would dry fast was important.

 Something that surprised me as compared to Caribbean cruising was the ability to reuse outfits over the course of the trip.
 Since the temps were mild, our clothes weren't disgusting at the end of the day after exploring each port.
 I'd layer a t-shirt, long sleeve, and possibly a sweatshirt with a pair of quick-dry pants and waterproof shoes.
 We'd carry a backpack with stocking caps, gloves, and rain coats just in case.
 Here is a complete list of my clothes as well as other odds and ends I took.
+Coming Soon!

 What I Enjoyed the Most on the Ship